wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-plan-teams-calling-solution/includes/contoso-case-study.md

 Here are some reasons you would consider selecting Direct Routing:

-- If Calling Plans aren't available in your country or region, then your only option is Direct Routing.
+- If Teams Calling Plans isn't available in your country or region, then your only option is Direct Routing.
 - You would use Direct Routing if you retain your PSTN carrier or you make use of third-party PBXs or other equipment such as pager or analog equipment.
 - With Direct Routing, you can configure an on-premises PSTN connectivity with Microsoft Teams client.
 Direct Routing is only supported with Microsoft Teams.